Feygi-Hartman/okcupid-gender-analysis/README.md

 * Removing Gender-Biased Words: Identifies words associated with male and female classifications based on decision tree splits.
 These words are removed from the dataset to reduce gender prediction bias.

-* Clustering: (Partially completed) Prepares to perform k-means clustering on the dataset, grouping users into different clusters.
+* Clustering:Prepares to perform k-means clustering on the dataset, grouping users into different clusters.

-**Project Highlights:**

-This pipeline offers a comprehensive approach to text data preprocessing, model training, and bias reduction, with detailed steps for each phase.
-The clustering step is set up but requires further code to finalize the k-means clustering and assess cluster quality.